aaronparker/evergreen/README.md

 ## Installing the Module

+### PowerShell Support

+Evergreen supports Windows PowerShell 5.1 and PowerShell 7.0+.
+Evergreen should work on PowerShell Core 6.x; however, we are not actively testing on that version of PowerShell, so support cannot be guaranteed.

 ### Install from the PowerShell Gallery

 The Evergreen module is published to the PowerShell Gallery and can be found here: [Evergreen](https://www.powershellgallery.com/packages/Evergreen/).
-This is the best way to install Evergreen.
+This is the best and recommend method to install Evergreen.

 The module can be installed from the gallery with: